DOMESTIC LIGHT – Launching June 21st, 2023, and premieres in 2024:

-I am delighted to share the launch of my newest project DOMESTIC LIGHT, that explores the nature of light worldwide.
-At the core of DOMESTIC LIGHT is a new network of multi-spectral color sensors hosted in domestic window sills in each time zone around the world to document the literal color of “home” over the 2023-2024 solar year.
+DOMESTIC LIGHT is a new project based on network of artists and collaborators worldwide hosting multi-spectral color sensors in domestic window sills in each time zone around the world to explore the literal color of “home” over the 2023-2024 solar year.

 The question yields a complex array of answers: the particular blue of winter Bay Area sky after a rain, the yellow of one’s inherited incandescent lamp, the slate-grey of afternoon rain.
 Part violet, part teal, part blue, part red, part yellow – none are readily reduced to the Red, Green and Blue of computer screens and print.